Matt Little

 Matthew Martin Little is an American politician and a former member of the Minnesota Senate.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 58 in the southern Twin Cities metropolitan area.

 Early life, education, and career

 Little graduated from Rosemount High School in 2003.
 He graduated with a bachelor's degree in political science from University of Minnesota Morris in 2007.

 He worked as a regional field coordinator for the National Association of Letter Carriers in Washington, D.C. for two years and spent one year teaching English in Chile before attending the University of Minnesota Law School.
 In 2014, he earned his juris doctor, graduating magna cum laude.

 In 2010, Little was elected to the Lakeville City Council.
 In 2012, at the age of 27, Little became the youngest person in Lakeville's history to be elected mayor.

-Little works as an attorney at his firm, Little Law, in Lakeville.
+Little works as an attorney at his firm, Little Law, in Lakeville, which focuses on medical malpractice and personal injury law.